thenotorioushardik/GSheets-to-Delta-Lake/README.md

 # GSheets to Delta Lake

 ## Overview
 This notebook automates the extraction of data from Google Sheets and loads it into Delta Lake tables within Databricks.
-The script leverages **PySpark**, **Pandas**, and **Google Sheets API** to fetch, process, and store structured data efficiently.
+It leverages **PySpark**, **Pandas**, and **Google Sheets API** to fetch, process, and store structured data efficiently.

 ## Features
 - **Automated Data Extraction**: Reads data from multiple Google Sheets using the Google Sheets API.